souravdas2018/Learning-Tracker/backend/database/README.md

 - Foreign key relationships are set up with appropriate CASCADE options
 - Timestamps use `TIMESTAMP DEFAULT now()` for automatic timestamping
 - The schema uses `CREATE TABLE IF NOT EXISTS` for idempotency

+## CI / Local development

+Use the database locally with a Postgres container or Supabase project.
+For local Docker development, you can add a Postgres service to `docker-compose.yml` and point the `SUPABASE_URL`/`SUPABASE_KEY` accordingly.

+See root `README.md` and `DEPLOY.md` for production DB hosting recommendations (RDS / Supabase managed instances) and migrations.